-There is an epidemic of loneliness unfolding the values of the American people that Facebook—in all its promise to connect—can not eradicate.
+There is an epidemic of loneliness and touch starvation unfolding the values of the American people that Facebook—in all its promise to connect—can not eradicate.
 People are craving something more profound than a thumbs up or a digital heart.
 People are yearning for deep and meaningful connections and not finding them.
 They are dying (yes, dying) for people to really know them– down to their poor organizational skills and the stretch-marked bellies—and still be loved.
 And Wal-Mart is no different, selling everything from lipstick to plastic trucks, but not love intimacy and connection.

 Loneliness is defined as the subjective feeling of social disconnection, and it feels like being ostracized to the pits of hell.

 Have you ever met a puppy?
 Humans are a lot like puppies.
 We crave a pack of other humans to roll around with, play games alongside, hunt in unison with and snuggle up to in a warm den.
 This is not something we just want, but something we need.
 Fundamentally, we are social animals down to our cellular nature; we possess the herd mentality, following each other off of cliffs or back to safety; but we are living like cats.

 Individualism, Loneliness And Touch Starvation

 We have been bottle-fed the idea of individualism, ‘just be YOU,’ and are high on the delusion; we have created and centered lives around ourselves—me, myself, and I. We buy compact sedans, park them in front of one-bedroom apartments, heat single-serve T.V dinners flavored with sugar, and check Facebook profiles, all while wishing someone was there to scratch our back.
 We’d scratch back, wouldn’t we?
 With the rise of selfie-sticks, though, it’s a gamble.